Nature-Based Solutions Action Track

 Nature gives vital and irreplaceable protection against the mounting impacts of climate change.
 Despite the powerful case for working with nature to reduce climate risks, the world has barely begun to realize its potential.
 The Global Commission on Adaptation’s landmark report, Adapt Now, calls for governments and companies to significantly accelerate action and investment in Nature-Based Solutions (NBS).

-Action Track Goal:
+Action Track Goal

-To accelerate the uptake of nature-based solutions for climate adaptation at scale by:
+By 2030, we aim to accelerate the uptake of nature-based solutions for climate adaptation at scale by:

 - Raising understanding of the value of nature for climate adaptation, especially at the political level